Valerii Zaluzhnyi: 2024–present: Ambassador of Ukraine to the United Kingdom

 On 7 March 2024, Zelenskyy named Zaluzhnyi as the new Ukrainian ambassador to the UK.
 He formally presented his credentials on 10 July 2024.
 On 20 December 2024, Zaluzhnyi released his memoir titled My War, the first part of a planned three-volume autobiography.
 The book was edited by his wife.
 On 3 March 2025, Zelenskyy appointed Zaluzhnyi as Ukraine's Permanent Representative to the International Maritime Organization, in addition to his role as ambassador to the UK.

+Speaking at Chatham House in March 2025, Zaluzhnyi argued that the existing international order was being undermined, including by U.S. policy, and warned that Europe could become Russia's next target.
+He also criticized what he described as the West's tendency to respond with expressions of concern rather than effective deterrence, calling for a reassessment of the international security architecture and emphasizing Ukraine's central role within it.

 In May 2025, speaking by video to a technological weapons forum in Kyiv, Zaluzhnyi said "I hope that there are not people in this room who still hope for some kind of miracle or lucky sign that will bring peace to Ukraine, the borders of 1991 or 2022" and he recommended the approach of a hi-tech war of survival given Ukraine's smaller army and difficult economic circumstances.
 He said "Ukraine is not capable of another war in terms of demography and economy".